 I encountered friends who bought impulsively from online stores and local bicycle shops because the design and colour of the helmet was attractive to them.
 It is vital to first choose a helmet which fits you well, before considering the design and colour of the helmet.
 Therefore, you need to be present at the shop to try the bicycle helmet before buying.

-Remember, the fit of the helmet for your head is the most important.
+The fit of the helmet for your head is the most important.
+Remember, a helmet is a crucial piece of safety equipment and should be replaced after any impact or every few years, even if it hasn’t been damaged.
 Safe riding is the number one priority.